KrishnaV08/Just-Task-It-Ailoitte-/README.md

 Why last-write-wins: This is a single-user task app.
 There is no collaborative editing scenario, so the simplest strategy that prevents data loss is the correct one.
-A merge strategy would add significant complexity with no real benefit here.
+A merge strategy felt like overkill for a single-user app.

 ### Retry with Backoff
 - Maximum 2 retries per action